Andy Serkis’ War for the Souls of the Apes

 The first step came during the shooting of the live action scenes.
 Serkis was on set for every Gollum scene, acting the part out along with Frodo (Elijah Wood) and Sam (Sean Astin).
 The idea was to digitally “paint” him out later and replace him with a computer generated Gollum.
 To this end, Serkis wore a tight “gimp” suit that would keep the edges of his person clean and sharp, making it easier on the effects team to remove & replace him in post-production.

 But something funny happened.
 Serkis could have played it safe, knowing he would be replaced later on anyway.
-Instead, he brought a ferocity to a performance that everyone thought would likely simply be abandoned.
-In fact, it was so powerful a physical presence that the digital artists lamented the fact that he wore a mask.
-They wanted a clearer view of his face so that they could more easily replicate his in-the-moment performance for the Gollum character.
+Instead, he brought a ferocity to a performance that everyone thought would simply be abandoned.
+In fact, it was so powerful a physical presence that the digital artists working on the Gollum character lamented the fact that he wore a mask.
+They wanted a clearer view of his face so that they could more easily replicate his in-the-moment performance for Gollum.

 This was a pivotal moment for visual effects and the creation of digital characters.
 Serkis argued strongly in favor of the actor “owning” the performance and collaborating with the digital character artists after the fact to help bring the character to life.
 This was a seismic shift in the paradigm of how to create a virtual character.